Deep Learning for Clouds and Cloud Shadow Segmentation in Methane Satellite and Airborne Imaging Spectroscopy: Methodology

-where $W_i$ are learnable weight matrices, $BN_i$ denotes batch normalization, and $\phi$ is the ReLU activation function.
+where $\mathbf{W}_i$ are learnable weight matrices, and $\phi$ is the ReLU activation function.
 Dropout with rate $\delta=0.2$ is applied after each hidden layer for regularization.
 The final output provides the fused class probabilities as follows:

 \textbf{Combined CNN Architecture}: